2022 World Cup – What would be the temperature in Doha on the day of the final | Goal.com

 2022 World Cup – What would be the temperature in Doha on the day of the final

-The world would witness its first winter World Cup come 2022 in Qatar.
+The world would witness its first winter World Cup in the northern hemisphere come 2022 in Qatar.
 This was obviously done so that the players wouldn’t have to play in the soaring temperatures in Qatar during the summer months of June and July.

 Although Qatar has the patented ‘Cooling Technology’ which would ensure that the rising temperatures are kept under check, it looks like they wouldn’t even have to use the same.